gz-bit/revprox/README.md

 # revprox
-docker container with nginx as proxy router to qwik app frontend, express backend and postgresql database
+docker container with nginx as **reverse proxy** router to qwik app frontend, express backend and postgresql database